Skip to main content

 Isometric Testing & Benchmarking

-How to use Isometric Mode for strength assessment, bilateral comparisons, and return-to-sport benchmarking.
+How to use Isometric Mode for strength assessment, bilateral comparisons, return-to-sport benchmarking, and therapeutic loading.

 What Isometric Mode measures

 This gives you a portable, repeatable strength assessment tool without the cost or footprint of a dedicated isokinetic dynamometer or force plate.
-It won't replace gold-standard lab equipment, but for field testing, clinic-based screening, and longitudinal tracking, it provides clinically useful data.
+It won't replace gold-standard lab equipment, but for clinical tracking, return-to-sport screening, and bilateral comparisons, it provides objective data that traditional equipment cannot.

 Setting up an isometric test

-1. Mount VOLTRA I at the appropriate height for the test.
-Consistency matters — document mount height, patient position, and joint angle for each test so you can reproduce it.
+• Mount VOLTRA I at the appropriate height for the test.
+Consistency matters — document mount height, patient position, and joint angle for each test so results are reproducible.

-4. Instruct the patient to push or pull against the locked cable with maximal effort for the test duration (typically 3–5 seconds).
+• Instruct the patient to push or pull against the locked cable with maximal effort for the test duration (typically 3–5 seconds for testing, 30–45 seconds for therapeutic holds).

 For bilateral comparisons, repeat the test on the contralateral side using identical positioning.
 The Limb Symmetry Index (LSI) can be calculated from peak force values: (involved / uninvolved) × 100.